NielsPrins/string-converter/README.md

 # string-converter
-An easy to use string converter
+An easy to use string converter build with svelte

-because i am lazy